What therefore God has joined together, let not man put asunder.— Matthew 19:6

 Only two flower arrangements are permitted on the altar.
 If you are taking the arrangements, please arrange for the florist or family member to remove them immediately following the ceremony so they are cleared away before the following Mass begins.
 Please make sure that all flowers are pinned on the men or that someone is there to pin on the boutonnieres for them.

 Pew bows are allowed, but not provided.
 These should be attached by proper holders – usually provided by the florist, or tied.
-No scotch tape or nails or thumbtacks are allowed to be used on the pews for any purpose.
+No scotch tape or nails or thumbtacks are allowed to be used on the pews.

-Rose petals, fake or real are permitted.
+Fake rose petals are permitted, but not real ones.
 They must be strewn in the aisle by 1 person only.
 The throwing of petals by the guests or arranging petals on the aisle is not permitted.

 The Cathedral is an alcohol-free zone.
 If any alcohol is found on Cathedral property, those guests will be asked to leave, even if they are part of the wedding party.
 Due to the sacredness of the occasion, if either the Bride or the Groom is suspected of being under the influence of alcohol, the priest/deacon must cancel the wedding.